d3b4g/leonids/_posts/2020-05-3-openadmin.md

 ![source-01](/img/Screenshot_2020-05-02_10-04-24.png){: .align-left}

-I didnt want use metasploit module for this, so i quickly grabbed the exploit available from exploit database.
+I quickly grabbed the exploit available from exploit database.
 Had weird issues running the code, due to spacing i belive (DOS-style CRLF line endings), so i converted the script using dostounix tool.
 The exploit is a very simple command injection through a ping functionnality within the application.